 Brevard real estate is some of the most expensive in North Carolina, although Brevard house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brevard is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Brevard is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Brevard who work in office and administrative support (16.25%), management occupations (10.33%), and food service (10.03%).
+Unlike some cities, Brevard isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brevard are a mix of both white- and blue-collar jobs.
+Overall, Brevard is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Brevard who work in office and administrative support (15.39%), sales jobs (13.54%), and food service (11.30%).

 Of important note, Brevard is also a city of artists.
 Brevard has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Brevard’s character.